University of Michigan Statement on Stewardship

-For additional information, contact the Office of the Executive Vice President and Chief Financial Officer on the Ann Arbor Campus, the Office of Business Affairs on the Dearborn Campus, or the Office of the Vice Chancellor for Administration on the Flint campus.
+For additional information, contact the Office of the Executive Vice President and Chief Financial Officer on the Ann Arbor Campus, the Office of Business Affairs on the Dearborn Campus, or the Office of the Vice Chancellor of Business and Finance on the Flint campus.
 The Standard Practice Guide (SPG) provides more detailed information about many of the above Stewardship statements.
 Some of the specific SPG references are as follows: Section 510.1-2 Department of Public Safety and Security; Section 511.1 Transportation Services; Section 514.1 Parking Operations; and Section 605.1 Occupational Safety and Environmental Health Policy.
 You may also wish to access the Business and Finance website.

 Stewardship of Information and Technology Resources

 As an employee of the University, you have access to various sources and types of information and supporting technologies in order to complete the responsibilities of your job.
 Your use of the information and of the technology that support electronic information is governed by local, state, and federal policies.
 Much of the information the University keeps about individual students, alumni, patients, and employees is considered sensitive, confidential and private, and must be handled accordingly.

 Standards and policies have been established to govern the access, release and use of the University's information resources.
 To receive access to the University's electronic information resources, you must receive training in the standards and policies related to appropriate handling and use of the data, and you must sign an access and compliance form indicating your understanding and acceptance of the University's policies.
 Staff members who misuse or abuse their access to information and technology resources are subject to disciplinary action, including dismissal.

 As a steward of information resources, your fundamental responsibilities include:

 - Understanding and abiding by the principles of data access, privacy and management.